kyma-project/community/concepts/observability-custom-metrics/README.md

 One problem that can occur is so called cardinality explosion when the time series count grows because of high-cardinality labels.
 A good example is metrics exposed by Istio when elastic workloads scale up and down.
 Another very common use case is bad code deploys that stuff high-cardinality data (request IDs, timestamps, user-provided values, etc.) into one or more labels of one or more metrics.

+A cardinality explosion causes the following problems:

+* Increases Prometheus memory consumption, which can eventually lead to be OOM-killed
+* Increases scrape durations
+* Querying becomes effectively impossible

 Monitoring and preventing cardinality explosion is not an easy task.
 There is a project called [Bomb Squad](https://blog.freshtracks.io/bomb-squad-automatic-detection-and-suppression-of-prometheus-cardinality-explosions-62ca8e02fa32), which detects high-cardinality metrics and silences them by rewriting the scrpae config.

 ## Separate plain Prometheus